gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

       <div class="status-box">
         <p class="status-label">Recommended use</p>
         <p>
-          Start with <strong>Theory</strong> for orientation.
+          Use <strong>Theory</strong> for orientation.
           Use <strong>Technical Sources</strong> for the clean source texts.
-          Use the <strong>collected papers</strong> — optionally together with the <strong>applications bundle</strong> — when you want an AI-readable backbone for deeper questioning.
+          Use these bundles when you want larger coherent files for deeper questioning, reconstruction, or AI-assisted review.
         </p>
       </div>
     </div>